 Nimesh: If your sales team has started getting paid customers, you should consider hiring someone in the Customer Success team.
 I find it absurd that some companies wait for the churn rate to reach ridiculous levels before investing in Customer Success.
 If you’re a growth-focused organization, the genesis of something as proactive as Customer Success shouldn’t be reactive.

-It takes time and effort to bring all employees on board to imbibe the culture of Customer Success oriented business.
+It takes time and effort to bring all employees on board to imbibe a Customer Success-oriented business culture.
 To accelerate the process, make sure your top management has bought into it first.

-If your CXOs start talking about it often, the probability of it trickling down through the organization increases in a humongous way.
+If your CXO’s start talking about it often, the probability of trickling down through the organization increases in a humongous way.

-Nimesh: It’s a discovery process in which you uncover the facts gradually by asking the right questions.
-It’s important to have a deep understanding of why the customer decided to invest in your product/services and how the individuals you are working with are measured in their job roles (their KPIs and KRAs).
-The answers to these questions will help you resonate with their priorities, which can then lead to deeper insights into their potential desired outcomes.
+Nimesh: It’s a discovery process in which you gradually uncover the facts by asking the right questions.
+It’s important to understand why the customer decided to invest in your product/services and how the individuals you are working with are measured in their job roles (KPIs and KRAs).
+The answers to these questions will help you resonate with their priorities, leading to more in-depth insights into their potential desired outcomes.

-Vincent: In addition to increasing the CLTV (Customer Life Time Value) of existing customers, does Customer Success play a role in acquiring new customers as well by collaborating with the marketing team?
+Vincent: In addition to increasing the CLTV (Customer Life Time Value) of existing customers, does Customer Success play a role in acquiring new customers and collaborating with the marketing team?

-Nimesh: Yes, a big role!
-If you think about it, making existing customers successful should ideally result in them turning into your brand advocates.
+Nimesh: Yes, a significant role!
+If you think about it, making existing customers successful should ideally turn into your brand advocates.
 Their success stories in the form of podcasts, videos, blogs, testimonials, case studies, references, etc., will connect incredibly well with your prospects.
-I see this as a great intersection point for Customer Success and Marketing teams to collaborate.
+I see this as an excellent intersection point for Customer Success and Marketing teams to collaborate.

-It’s no secret that a validation coming from an industry peer facing similar challenges is far more credible than a clever advertisement or email subject line you expect customers to click.
-The insights from existing customers are mostly (and rightly so!) the greatest asset your marketing team can have.
+It’s no secret that validation from an industry peer facing similar challenges is far more credible than a creative advertisement or email subject line you expect customers to click.
+The insights from existing customers are mostly (and rightly so!) the most significant asset your marketing team can have.

 If you don’t have it already, include a dedicated slide on Customer Success in your sales decks and marketing collaterals – tell your prospects about the value they bring.
 I also recommend Customer Success leaders to track the percentage of customers who signed up because of an existing customer’s referral or influence – that’s probably the best way to measure advocacy.

-Vincent: Continuing on the topic of Customer Success’s collaboration with other internal teams, what are your thoughts on the interesting love-hate relationship between Customer Success & Product team?
+Vincent: Continuing on Customer Success’s collaboration with other internal teams, what are your thoughts on the interesting love-hate relationship between Customer Success & the Product team?

-Nimesh: Principally, product managers understand the importance of including insights from customers in the product roadmap iteration process.
-However, CSMs need to be considerate of the fact that not every product feature request from customer will align with their company’s long term strategy and vision.
+Nimesh: Principally, product managers understand the importance of including customer insights into the product roadmap iteration process.
+However, CSMs need to consider that not every product feature request from customers will align with their long-term strategy and vision.

 If you set unrealistic expectations, and your product does not evolve in the way you suggested to your customer, it makes them feel like their feedback is useless.
 You need to place customers at the center of your ecosystem, realizing that you cannot move forward if your customers do not feel as if they are part of a partnership.

-Things typically go wrong when Customer Success or Product team makes an attempt to be a control freak on everything product related.
-When it comes to communication, it’s not only external, but it’s also internal with other functions within the organization.
-It's important to have that internal transparency, trust and mutual respect.
+Things typically go wrong when the Customer Success or Product team attempts to be a control freak on everything product related.
+When it comes to communication, it’s external, but it’s also internal with other organization functions.
+It’s important to have that internal transparency, trust, and mutual respect.

 CSMs should learn to convert subjective feedback into data-driven insights.
 Data is a common language that can enable more efficient communication between Customer Success and the Product team.

-Vincent: What one advice would you want to give to people who recently started their career as CSMs?
+Vincent: What advice would you want to give to people who recently started their careers as CSMs?

-Nimesh: Besides building expertise in the product and being empathetic, I would strongly encourage budding CSMs to invest time in understanding the industry domain their customers operate in and nitty-gritty around it.
+Nimesh: Besides building expertise in the product and being empathetic, I would strongly encourage budding CSMs to understand the industry domain their customers operate in and the nitty-gritty around it.
 Otherwise, they will struggle to be seen as trusted advisors by their customers.

-There is a reason your point of contact has never approached you for a strategy discussion or given you an opportunity to meet/address their leadership team—that’s because they don’t see you as sufficiently strategic.
-They aren’t confident if you will be able to do a great insightful conversation with a broader high-level perspective.
+There is a reason your point of contact has never approached you for a strategy discussion or allowed you to meet/address their leadership team—that’s because they don’t see you as sufficiently strategic.
+They aren’t confident if you will make a tremendous insightful conversation with a broader high-level perspective.

 If your customer reaches out to you only when they need a usage report or query on some product feature – you know you need to up your game.

-Vincent: That’s great advice.
+Vincent: That’s excellent advice.
 What is your favorite Customer Success quote?

 Vincent: Thank you for all the insightful answers, Nimesh.
-I learned so much during this discussion and surely, this will be useful for all the readers.
+I learned so much during this discussion, and indeed, this will be useful for all the readers.